Review Your Data

 Improved navigation (e.g new scrolling folder list vs. old “Show More Folders”) let’s you better organize without worrying how you will find your folders later.

-Click any column header in the folder lists of Discovery and/or Litigation to sort in ascending or descending order.
+Click any column header in the folder lists of Discovery or Litigation to sort in ascending or descending order.
 Reset to user-defined order by clicking Custom Sort at the top of list.

 What is Custom Sort?

-Custom Sort is specified sort order which any Advanced User within a given database can define and update in Settings.
-For example, you may want all of your Production folders groups together in your folder list, followed by Custodian folders, then key term search hit folders, etc..
+Custom Sort is a specified sort order which any Advanced User within a given database can define and update in Settings.
+For example, you may want all of your Production folders grouped together in your folder list, followed by Custodian folders, then key term search hit folders, etc.

 We removed the option to "Show More Folders” and now all folders will be displayed in one continually scrolling list (Discovery + Litigation).